Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

 have values every hour.

 The argument to a function can be the result of another function.

+For more information about Mesh calculation functions, see [Calculations in Mesh - introduction](./functions/introduction.md).

 ## Calculation expression definition